 The Hidden Meaning of the Sword

 The Sword in the Stone is not a test of strength.
 It never was.
 Every knight in the realm tried to pull it free by force, and every knight failed.
 The boy Arthur drew it effortlessly — not because he was stronger, but because he had no ego invested in the act.
 He was not trying to become king.
 He was trying to find a sword for his brother.
+Arthur had been raised in secret by Sir Ector as a foster son, alongside Ector's natural-born son Kay.
+When Kay arrived at his first tournament only to discover he had left his sword at the inn, young Arthur — serving as Kay's squire — ran to fetch one for him and found the churchyard stone instead.
+He drew the blade with no thought of kingship, only brotherly duty.

 M∞: "The sword knew him before he knew himself.
 That is always how it works."